 You can visit the Town's mapping website to see if your property contains or is near Wetland Resource Areas.
 Search by address using the search bar in the top right corner of the page, and use the "Themes" button just under the search bar to toggle "Natick Town Wetlands" layer on.

 Process and Public Hearing

 - Review the information included on this page to determine what permit you will need.
 If you need assistance, call the Community & Economic Development office at 508-647-6452.

 - Review the MA Wetlands Protection Act and the Natick Wetlands Bylaw and its Regulations.

 - Submit one hard copy and one digital copy of the completed application to the Community & Economic Development office 16 days prior to an NCC meeting.
 The NCC meets the 1st and 3rd Thursday of every month at 7 PM.
 A full list of meeting schedules, application deadlines, and revised materials submission deadlines is available here.

 - Attend one or more scheduled NCC meetings to present your application.
 Sometimes the NCC can make a decision in one night.
 Other times they may request additional information or want to conduct a site visit and will continue your application to a future date.

 - Receive a decision from the NCC.
-If a permit is issued, pay attention to any conditions you are required to abide by!
+If a permit is issued, be sure to read through the entire permit you receive and pay attention to any conditions you are required to abide by!